mcnichol/pks-workshop/README.md

 # PKS Worshop

-This script is for setting up a PKS Workshop in the "Let's bake a cake in 5 minutes" demo style where things are in various key stages of configuration to show configuration but not require we wait for it to "do-the-thing" and complete an actual installation.
+This script is for setting up a PKS Workshop in the "Let's bake a cake in 5 minutes" demo style where things are in various key stages of configuration to show interactions but not require waiting for it to "do-the-thing" and complete an actual installation.

 ## TODO - What's on the Roadmap
 * ~~Allow running pks-workshop command folder agnostic~~